annitya/roc-completion/readme.md

 In progress
 -----------
 - Publish the damned thing.
+    - Waiting for JetBrains.
+- Auto-open dialogue for sub-completion-types.
+    - Make sure they are wrapped in correct quotes.

 Next version
 ------------
-- Auto-open dialogue for sub-completion-types.
-    - Make sure they are wrapped in quotes.
 - Move cursor to relevant places when applicable.
     - That should be easy... not!
 - Add default-values by type as placeholders when there is no default-value.